javserjod/unet_vig_segmentation/README.md

-# taarib_td
+# UNet+ViG+PI
-Integration of Vision GNN, U-Net and PD
+Integration of U-Net, Vision GNN and Persistence Images from TDA